apigee-labs/rapier/README.md

 Since the Rapier specification language is not yet widely known and adopted, we provide a tool that will generate an Open API Specification (OAS - formerly known as Swagger) document from a Rapier specification.
-The generated OAS documents allow you to learn the precise details of the HTTP messages implied by a Rapier specification, the HTTP specifications and our additional conventions.
+The generated OAS document allows you to learn the precise details of the HTTP messages implied by a Rapier specification, the HTTP specifications and our additional conventions.
 Generating OAS documents is also useful for integrating with tools that are based on OAS, or for communicating with people who know OAS but not Rapier.
 OAS remains important for documenting APIs that follow a service-oriented rather than a data-oriented design pattern,